 Posted on June 28, 2021 in Banking

 If you have a negative bank balance, then you’re not alone.
 Research indicates that about 18 percent of Americans incurred overdrafts in the past 12 months, with three-quarters of those incurring a penalty fee.
-According to the research, the majority of these people have minimal knowledge of the overdraft rules.
+According to the research, most of these people have minimal knowledge of the overdraft rules.

 What Exactly is a Negative Bank Account Balance?

-Also known as bank account overdraft, a negative bank account is when a person’s balance goes below zero.
-Usually, this happens when you have an inadequate account balance, but you proceed to make payments.
+Also known as a bank account overdraft, a negative bank account balance is when a person’s balance goes below zero.
+Usually, this happens when you have an inadequate account balance but continue to make payments.
 If the bank accepts the payment, your account incurs a debt, making your balance negative.

-For better understanding, consider the following scenario: Say you purchase goods worth $120 in a supermarket, and you write a check for the purchase.
-However, when the merchant deposits the check in the bank, your account has only $90, meaning you are $30 less of what is due for the check.
+For better understanding, you could consider the following scenario: Say you purchase goods worth $120 in a supermarket and write a check for the purchase.
+However, when the merchant deposits the check in the bank, your account has only $90, meaning you have $30 less than what is due for the check.

-In such an instance, there are two possible outcomes – either the check “bounces” or your bank pays the merchant the full amount.
-If the second outcome unfolds, you will be charged for the $30 overdraft.
+In such an instance, there are two possible outcomes – either the check “bounces” or your bank pays the merchant the total amount.
+In the second outcome, you will receive a charge for the $30 overdraft.
 This is because, in this example of how your bank account might go negative, you would perform the following math: $90-$120=-$30.

 Why is my Bank Account Balance Negative?

 Your bank account may end up with a negative balance for various reasons.
 For instance, you may have a negative balance when you deposit a check and make the payment instantly before the money reflects in your account.
-Second, you may forget the amount of money you have in your account, and end up making payments for commodities worth more than your actual balance.
+Second, you may forget the amount of money you have in your account and make payments for commodities worth more than your actual balance.

-In an instance where you own more than one account in the same bank, you might get confused about the account to use to make your payment.
-In such a scenario, your bank account may end up with negative funds even though your other account has enough money.
+When you have more than one account with the same bank, you might be confused about which to use to make your payment.
+In such a scenario, your bank account may have negative funds even though your other account has enough money.

 Note: there are other ways you may end up with a negative bank account other than writing a check.
 Some of these include;